hypericum-ai/doodl/web/docs/charts/index.md

 ## Size

-Finally, if you'd like to specify the size of the chart, in pixels, you can do so with the `size` argument.
-The value to `size` must be a JSON dictionary like this:
+Finally, if you'd like to specify the size of the chart, in pixels, you can do so with the `width` and `height` arguments.
+Both default to 500 pixels.

 ```html
 <linechart